 - The baby has a strong clenching reflex.
-Some premature babies may clench the jaw if anything enters the mouth.
+Some premature babies may clench their jaw if anything enters the mouth.
 This is a problem that is usually outgrown within a few days.
-The other can wait until her baby extends his/her tongue to cover the gum ridge before latching on, and this could reduce the clenching.
+The other can wait until her baby extends their tongue to cover the gum ridge before latching on, and this could reduce the clenching.

 2. The appearance of the nipple and areola.

-- It may look shiny, red, and flaky or might have something like a rash or white spots.
+- It may look shiny, red, and flaky or have a rash or white spots.
 The baby may also have white spots inside the mouth or have a yeast diaper rash.
 These are all signs of thrush.

 - If there are no signs of thrush, you might have a blocked nipple pore “bleb."

 - If there is a blister on the Montgomery tubercules, this can indicate an infection.
-You can use a warm compress and gently squeeze the area, to see if there is a milk blockage.
-If the infection is very bad, you will need to see a doctor for antibiotics.
+You can use a warm compress and gently squeeze the area to see if there is a milk blockage.
+You must see a doctor for antibiotics if the infection is very bad.

-- A raised area of skin or red bumps can indicate that you might have other skin problems like eczema, herpes, dermatitis, psoriasis or have maybe come into contact with poison ivy.
+- A raised area of skin or red bumps can indicate that you might have other skin problems like eczema, herpes, dermatitis, psoriasis, or may have come into contact with poison ivy.

 General Things to Consider

-- When you need to unlatch your baby, make sure you do so gently.
+- When you need to unlatch your baby, do so gently.

-- Some ladies like to “rest" the nipple and give it a chance to heal, but it is recommended to continue to breastfeed, if possible.
-Breast shields can be used for short periods of time to help give the nipples a chance to heal.
+- Some ladies like to “rest" the nipple and give it a chance to heal, but it is recommended to continue to breastfeed if possible.
+Breast shields can be used for short periods to help provide the nipples a chance to heal.
 The primary cause for the latch should be addressed too.

 - Breast milk is the best medicine for sore, cracked nipples.
-Rub your own breast milk on the sore spots.
+Rub your breast milk on the sore spots.
 Breast milk is antibacterial and will heal cracked nipples faster.
-Do not use breast milk for this reason, if you suspect that you have thrush.
+Do not use breast milk for this reason if you suspect you have thrush.
 Yeast feeds on the sugar in milk.

 - If the skin is badly broken, you can ask your doctor for a safe antibiotic ointment.

-- Make sure that your baby is latched on well and that you are both comfortable while breastfeeding.
+- Ensure that your baby is latched on well and that you are both comfortable while breastfeeding.
 Is my baby getting enough milk?

 - Wear bras made out of breathable fabrics such as cotton.
 Also, avoid breast pads that are made with plastic liners.

-- Do not rub your nipples in an attempt to harden them, this will only make the pain worse.
+- Do not rub your nipples to harden them; this will only worsen the pain.
 Do I need to prepare my breasts for breastfeeding?

-- Try to avoid the use of artificial nipples, these can cause suck issues.
+- Try to avoid the use of artificial nipples; these can cause sucking issues.

-- If you are using a breast pump, make sure that the flange fits your specific breast size.
+- If you are using a breast pump, ensure that the flange fits your breast size.